 The Association, as a matter of policy, does not enter into transactions of a speculative nature.
-At 31 March 2017, the Association has a mix of fixed and variable rate finance, which it considers appropriate at this time.
+At 31 March 2018, the Association has one fixed rate loan, which it considers appropriate at this time.

-9 Maintenance policies
+Maintenance policies

 The Association seeks to maintain its properties to the highest standard.
 To this end, programmes of cyclical repairs are carried out in the medium term to deal with the gradual and predictable deterioration of building components.
 It is expected that the cost of all these repairs would be charged to the Income and Expenditure account.